 All of the states and territories in Australia are categorized as zones based on solar radiation levels.
 The lower your zone’s number, the more STCs you can get.

 That being said, Tasmania‘s STC zone rating is 4.
-Compared to locations that fall under zones 1, 2, and 3, Tasman’s zone 4 rating means that it receives less solar radiation — and therefore produces less solar power per solar panel.
+Compared to locations that fall under zones 1, 2, and 3, Tasman’s zone 4 rating means that it receives less solar radiation—and therefore produces less solar power per solar panel.

 No, it definitely still is.

-For one, solar panels are the cheapest they’ve ever been regardless of zone rating.
+For one, solar panels are the cheapest they’ve ever been, regardless of zone rating.
 Not to mention the massive reduction in your electricity bill.

-Recommended: Why solar panels are worth every dollar in 2023
+Recommended: Why solar panels are worth every dollar in 2024

 Deeming period

 Deeming period refers to how many years there are between your solar panels’ installation date and 2030.
-So, if you installed your solar panels in 2023, you’d have a deeming period of 8.
+So, if you installed your solar panels in 2024, you’d have a deeming period of 7.

 Naturally, this number goes down the closer you get to 2030.

-That being said, the higher your deeming period, the more STCs you can get for your solar system.
+That being said, the higher your deeming period, the more STCs you can get for your solar power system.

 This is Australia’s way of telling us to switch to solar power ASAP.